TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 ### Learning Outcomes
 * Understand how to use parent and sibling selectors
-* Recognise the difference between pseudo classes and pseudo elements
+* Recognize the difference between pseudo classes and pseudo elements
 * Learn about some of the most useful and common pseudo elements and pseudo classes
 * Learn about the different ways to select an attribute or its parts